Disclosure

 “We have to go check this out, babe!”
 I heard my husband exclaim as I was finally falling asleep for the night.
 The aurora borealis had come out to play in South Iceland and he wanted to get away from the city lights to get better pictures.
 It only took about five minutes of driving before we were in total darkness.

-We awoke the next morning to rain, fog and an overall gloom that kind of bummed us out.
-Yesterday was so pretty, what happened?
+We awoke to rain, fog and an overall gloom that kind of bummed us out.
+The day before was so pretty, what happened?
 A little disappointed, we decided to drive around for a bit in hopes the weather would clear up before we ventured to the black sand beaches (Reynishverfisvegur & Dyrhólaey).

 After about half an hour, it became obvious that the gloom cloud over us was in no hurry to leave.
 So we decided to make the best of it and head to the beach anyway.
 That’s why we brought all of our rain gear, right?